router-protocol/intents-adapter-docs/velocore_deposit.md

 - **Step 3:** Calls the *_mint* function.

 **3. "_mint" Function:** This function is responsible for calling the Velocore Vault, minting the position on Velocore and transferring the LP asset to the user/recipient.

-**4. "parseInputs" Function:** This is a helper function present in every adapter used for decoding the inputs received in the *execute* function.